willroberts/duelyst.org/index.md

 The game is currently deployed at [https://staging.duelyst.org](https://staging.duelyst.org).

-You can go there, create a user, and start playing games!
+You can go there, create a user, and start playing single-player (Practice Mode) games!

 Multi-player games are not yet enabled (stay tuned!).